Describe A Mistake You Have Made: IELTS Speaking Cue Card

 Follow up questions

-Have you made any similar mistakes since then?
+Have you made any changes in your life since that mistake?

 Band 5-6